vbezhenar/vbezhenar.github.io/_drafts/start-typescript-node-project.md

 }
 ```

-Now we can add two files and test our setup.
+Now we can add two files in order to test our setup.

 Please note that we're using `.js` file extension in `import` statement in the
 `.ts` file.
 This is not a typo or error.
 That's how TypeScript works with ESM.